Vivioli87/memory-game/README.md

 The initial webpage layouts were sketched on the paper.
 The wireframes were then created in Balsamiq.
 Please view the wireframes for desktop, tablet and mobile screens on the following pdf.

 These initial wireframes included a top scores section and an additional page where I wanted to provide more information about Succulents, including a Google maps API for users to be able to find their nearest garden centre to look for these plants themselves.
-However I decided during development that this would be something to implement at a later date as I wanted to focus on the functionality of the game first and foremost.
+However, I decided during development that this would be something to implement at a later date as I wanted to focus on the functionality of the game first and foremost.
 [Initial wireframe PDF]()

 After realising that I would be omitting the top scores section and the google maps garden centre locator for this implementation.
 I re-created a wireframe to show what the website would look like without these ommissions.